Manorhaven, New York: Nassau County representation

 Manorhaven is located in Nassau County's 11th Legislative district, which as of July 2025 is represented in the Nassau County Legislature by Delia DiRiggi-Whitton (D–Glen Cove).

 New York State representation

 New York State Assembly

 Manorhaven is located within the New York State Assembly's 16th State Assembly district, which as of July 2025 is represented by Daniel J. Norber (R–Great Neck).

 New York State Senate

 Manorhaven is located in the New York State Senate's 7th State Senate district, which as of July 2025 is represented by Jack M. Martins (R–Old Westbury).

 Federal representation

 United States Congress

 Manorhaven is located in New York's 3rd congressional district, which as of July 2025 is represented by Thomas R. Suozzi (D–Glen Cove).

 United States Senate

 Like the rest of New York, Manorhaven is represented in the United States Senate by Charles E. Schumer (D) and Kirsten Gillibrand (D).

 Politics

 In the 2024 U.S. presidential election, the majority of Manorhaven voters voted for Kamala D. Harris (D).
+Harris carried the village with 55.3% of the vote (1,505 votes), while Donald J. Trump (R) received 43.6% (1,186 votes).
+Third party candidates and write-ins, collectively, constituted the remaining 1.2% of the vote (32 votes).